jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 3. Enter these details:
    - Consumer name: Enter a name to help you identify this Bitbucket Server instance.
 For example, Bitbucket Sydney.
    - Consumer key: Enter a unique key that Jenkins can use to identify this Bitbucket instance.
 For example, bitbucket-syd.
-   - Consumer secret: Enter a password that Jenkins can use with your key to identify this Bitbucket instance.
+   - Shared secret: Enter a password that Jenkins can use with your key to identify this Bitbucket instance.
 Once this is entered it won't be retrievable.
    - Callback URL: Enter the address Jenkins should redirect to after an OAuth flow.
 For example, your Bitbucket instance's base URL.
 4. Select **Save**.